graph4ai/graph4nlp/docs/source/guide/graphdata.rst

 Chapter 1.
 Graph Data
 ======================
 Graph data is the basis of Graph4NLP's dataflow.
+A typical GraphData instance consists of nodes and edges, together with the attached features, which are tensors, and attributes, which can be arbitrary objects.

+* :ref:`guide-construct`
+* :ref:`guide-manipulate`
-* :ref:`guide-a`
+* :ref:`batching`

 .. toctree::
    :glob:
-   :maxdepth: 2
+   :maxdepth: 3
    :hidden:
-   :caption: Hello

-   graphdata/a
-   graphdata/b
+   :caption: Chapter 1.
+Graph Data

+   graphdata/construct
+   graphdata/manipulate